al-maisan/pms/README.md

  1. concentric rings of people/teams according to their strategic relevance to the business, keep important talent close
  1. contract -> hire if at all possible, do not hire in high-bureaucracy/burden countries
  1. Both SG and CH are small / shallow engineering talent markets, identify and build a near-shore tech team/centre (Eastern Europe!)

+### Advisors

+We will need to retain advisors on crypto, security and blockchain matters.
+These people will not work for us full time but be available for design workshops as well as audits/assessments/QA for any solutions we come up with.
+See e.g. the [speaker's list here](https://binarydistrict.com/courses/master-workshop-off-the-chain/) to get an idea of the kind of people we will need to engage.